 All nonnative English-speaking students must demonstrate proficiency in spoken English appropriate to the demands of their teaching assistantship.
-The SETTA test MUST be taken in the Spring semester of the first year.
-For further detailed information see:
+Students need to have an English Language Proficiency (ELP) rating of 1.
+Students will have a rating of 1 if they scored 27-30 on the TOEFL iBT speaking section.
+If you did not, you need to take the SETTA test..The SETTA test MUST be taken in the Spring semester of the first year.
+For further detailed information see: https://cei.umn.edu/spoken-english-test-teaching-assistants-setta

-http://cei.umn.edu/courses-programs/international-teaching-assistant-program/spoken-english-test-teaching-assistants